GoogleContainerTools/kpt-functions-catalog/examples/starlark-poddisruptionbudget/README.md

 ### Overview

-In this example, we are going to demonstrate how to declaratively run the [`starlark`] function with an inline starlark script as function configuration to create a `PodDisruptionBudget` object for the `Deployment`.
+In this example, we are going to demonstrate how to declaratively run the [`starlark`] function with `StarlarkRun` as the `functionConfig`.
+And we will show how to access a parameter with complex data structure in the `functionConfig` and use it in the script.

 ### Fetch the example package